evolvedbinary/PLMultiAnalyzer/README.md

 PLMultiAnalyzer
 ===============
-A Lucene custom analyzer that allow for indexing multiple tokens for a single term it supports storing terms with Mixed-case letters and terms with punctuations, This in theory should produce more accurate results as it making Lucene doing more Exact match search.
+A Lucene custom analyzer that allow for indexing multiple tokens for a single term it supports storing terms with Mixed-case letters and terms with punctuation.
+This in theory should produce more accurate results as it causes Lucene to perform a more exact search.

 Released under the [MIT License](https://opensource.org/licenses/MIT).